WestGrid/ubcSummerSchool2019/index.md

 # Research computing summer school

-## Monday May 27th to Thursday May 30th, 2019
+## Monday June 24th to Thursday June 27th, 2019

-This June, [WestGrid](https://www.westgrid.ca) is bringing its four-day Research Computing Summer School to the University of Calgary.
+This June, [WestGrid](https://www.westgrid.ca) is bringing its four-day Research Computing Summer School to the University of British Columbia.
 Courses will explore introductory and advanced topics in high performance computing and parallel programming, machine leaning, research computing with Python / R / MATLAB / C / C++ / Chapel, and scientific visualization.

 For full course details, please check [the program]({{ site.baseurl }}/1-program.html).
 We encourage anyone interested in building knowledge and skills for computational research to attend the